jaym096/Twitter-Sentiment-Analysis-for-Movie-Reviews/README.md

 ### STEPS TO RUN THE CODE:
 	1. The Data folder consists of all the Datsets that have been used in the Project.
 	2. The twitter data to be generated needs security credentials.
-	3. After getting the credentials replace it in config.json file present in Code folder.
+	3. Replace security credentials in config.json file present in Data folder.
 	4. To Run the Movie Review Classifiers type on the console, python sentiment_analysis.py -h
 			-it will show the help to run the file,